disc-o/disco_app/README.md

 #### Step 2: Request and transfer *Key B*

-// Add how IKEA finds me here, later
+// IKEA finds me via the push notification service

 - Encode the following JSON to a string, then encrypt it using `public_key` to JSON `ss`